RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Enable navigation sounds**

 Enables or disables navigation sounds throughout the application.
-Sounds are played when browsing systems and lists, starting games, adding and removing games as favorites etc. The sounds can be customized per theme, but if the theme does not support navigation sounds, ES-DE will fall back to its built-in samples.
+Sounds are played when browsing systems and lists, starting games, adding and removing games as favorites etc. The sounds can be customized per theme, and if the theme does not support navigation sounds, ES-DE will fall back to its built-in samples.

 ### Input device settings